martinmoene/span-lite/README.md

-first(): Allows to create a sub span of the first n elements last(): Allows to create a sub span of the last n elements subspan(): Allows to create a sub span starting at a given offset size(): Allows to obtain the number of elements via size() ssize(): Allows to obtain the number of elements via ssize() tuple_size<>: Allows to obtain the number of elements via std::tuple_size<> (C++11)
+first(): Allows to create a sub span of the first n elements last(): Allows to create a sub span of the last n elements subspan(): Allows to create a sub span starting at a given offset first(): Allows to create a sub span from a span compatible container last(): Allows to create a sub span from a span compatible container subspan(): Allows to create a sub span from a span compatible container size(): Allows to obtain the number of elements via size() ssize(): Allows to obtain the number of elements via ssize() tuple_size<>: Allows to obtain the number of elements via std::tuple_size<> (C++11)